chrisociepa/allamo/README.md

 ## Sampling / Inference

-Use the script `sample.py` to sample from a model you trained.
+Go to `inference/` and use the script `sample.py` to sample from a model you trained.
 For example:

 ```
+$ cd inference/
 $ python sample.py \
     --config="./config/train_1B.json" \
     --max_new_tokens=100 \